payoh/node-js-client-directkit-json2/README.md

-This example shows how to call the [Lemonway API](http://documentation.lemonway.fr) in NodeJs
+This example shows how to call the [Payoh API](https://payoh.me/documentazione) in NodeJs

-You will have to send a [HTTP POST request (in the right format)](http://documentation.lemonway.fr/api-en/directkit/overview/requests-and-responses) to the API end point that we prepared for you.
+You will have to send a [HTTP POST request (in the right format)](https://payoh.me/documentazione/api/directkit.overview.request-response) to the API end point that we prepared for you.

 You will find 2 examples here